 Personally I’d much rather be told a load of entertaining lies than a series of dull, boring facts.
 So long as your early Bowie demo sounds great, who cares if it later turns out to have been made by that Scottish 13 year old after all ?

-Needless to say I’ve made this whole blog post up and it’s only one man’s opinion.
-You’ll have to decide for yourself how much of it is interesting, helpful – or even true.
-But for what it’s worth, below are some of my favourite band biogs from recent years.
+In fact this entire blog post is pure invention on my part.
+It’s only one man’s biased opinion.
+Decide for yourself if any of it is interesting, helpful – or even true.
+But, for what it’s worth, below are some of my favourite band biogs from recent years.

 “When it doesn’t have 5 or 4, Black Daniel has 3 members.
 They are brothers Luke and Lamik 2000 from London town and Craig Louis Higgins Jnr from New York via Cape Cod.
 Meeting for the first time in Manhattan through a friend on the dancefloor of a Lower East Side disco, they quickly discovered a mutual love of animal tranquilisers and long walks in the rain.
 Some would say forming a band seemed like the logical progression, but it took a tour of the States with the brothers masquerading as DJs – and CLH Jnr doing his own special brand of tour management before the inevitable finally happened.
 Sometimes something just feels right.
 This wasn’t one of those times but they did it anyway.
 From that moment on its been a series of Japanese stage invasions, cow bell solos, bloodied microphones, blow up dolls, leather pant experiments, Uncle Warren’s trumpet, wigs, wood nymphs and general good times all the way.
 Black Daniel will be coming to a theatre near you soon…”